 The local Jam comes together for the pitching session.
 Anyone can present their basic idea, groups form, and participants join the group that interests them (see note 1).

 Friday*, about 9pm local time; until Sunday*, exactly 3pm local time

 The groups work independently, supported by Mentors and Specialist Providers in some locations.
 Research or observations are performed virtually, or through short street research.
 The teams develop their service design and prototype it using whatever methods they choose.
 Sleep is optional, but recommended.

 All weekend, teams are uploading their progress, successes and failures on a shared global website.

 Local Jams are in contact globally through social media, wormholes, carrier pigeons or whatever else we set up.
 Share, exchange, inspire.
 But remember - it is deeply Cheesy and Uncool to communicate the themes to teams to the West of you.
 For a level playing field, themes are announced at LOCAL time...

-Sunday*, exactly 3pm local
+Sunday*, before exactly 3pm local time

 After publishing, we suggest that the teams present their results to the other local teams.
 Perhaps there could be some symbolic prizes...

 After that, teams can sit back, kick back, enjoy a well-earned beverage and browse through the global results.
 Or they can get busy supporting teams further to the west...